Pagurus longicarpus

 What Remains Unknown

-• Whether the species is still actively present in the system.
+• Whether reproduction is possible in this system.